soluml/at-rule-packer/README.md

 }
 ```

-The goal of this tool is the help eliminate these efficiencies when possible by changing the cascade and merging all duplicate at-rule's into the last at-rule block.
+The goal of this tool is the help eliminate these efficiencies when possible by changing the cascade and merging all duplicate At-rule's into the last At-rule block.

 ```css
 .hello {